 Remember this golden rule — a tired puppy is far less likely to show signs of separation anxiety, as he would rather sleep instead of making trouble.

-11. Don’t Allow Dependency
+11. Don’t Encourage Clinging

-If your puppy starts to follow you to the bathroom, it means he has become overly dependent on you, and this could lead to an insecure puppy when you are not around.
-As cute as the behavior may seem, you need to take steps to break the habit.
+This leads me to the next point, if your puppy starts to follow you to the bathroom, it means he has become overly dependent on you.
+In most cases, this could lead to an insecure dog when you’re not around.

-13. Don’t Do Punishments
+12. Don’t Use Punishments

-Accidents will happen, and you have to remember that separation anxiety is upsetting to your dog as well, so try to handle these things gently.
+Accidents will happen, and you have to remember that separation anxiety is upsetting to your dog as well.
+So try to handle these things gently.